Where to Stay in Hiroshima: Hotels Near the Peace Memorial

 The Hatchobori area, midway between the station and the Peace Memorial Park, is Hiroshima’s main shopping and business district.
 Hotels here sit at ¥10,000 to ¥22,000 per room.
 The tram network stops at Hatchobori for connections to both the station and the Peace Park.
 This area has the most restaurant and bar options within walking distance, making it well-suited to visitors who want to explore Hiroshima’s evening food scene.

-Aster Plaza is a city-run public hall that includes budget hotel accommodation at some of the lowest prices in central Hiroshima — around ¥4,500 per person per night for a simple private room.
-The facility is clean, functional, and close to the Peace Memorial Park.
-It is popular with school groups and is often booked well in advance; reserve early.
+Aster Plaza is a city-run public hall with budget hotel accommodation at some of the lowest prices in central Hiroshima — around ¥4,500 per person per night for a simple private room, close to the Peace Memorial Park.
+It fills with school groups and books well in advance; reserve early.

 Staying on Miyajima Island